1967 USS Forrestal fire: Fires controlled

 Undetonated bombs were continually found during the afternoon.
 LT(JG) Robert Cates, the carrier's explosive ordnance demolition officer, recounted later how he had "noticed that there was a 500-pound bomb and a 750-pound bomb in the middle of the flight deck... that were still smoking.
 They hadn't detonated or anything; they were just sitting there smoking.
 So I went up and defused them and had them jettisoned."
 Another sailor volunteered to be lowered by line through a hole in the flight deck to defuse a live bomb that had dropped to the 03 level—even though the compartment was still on fire and full of smoke.
 Later on, Cates had himself lowered into the compartment to attach a line to the bomb so it could be hauled up to the deck and jettisoned.

 An injured member of Forrestal's crew is carried from a U.S. Air Force HH-3E helicopter to Oriskany's sick bay.

 Throughout the day, the ship's medical staff worked in dangerous conditions to assist their comrades.
 The number of casualties quickly overwhelmed the ship's medical teams, and Forrestal was escorted by to rendezvous with hospital ship at 20:54, allowing the crew to begin transferring the dead and wounded at 22:53.
 Firefighter Milt Crutchley said, "The worst was going back into the burned-out areas later and finding your dead and wounded shipmates."
 He said it was extremely difficult to remove charred, blackened bodies locked in rigor mortis "while maintaining some sort of dignity for your fallen comrades."

 At 17:05, a muster of Forrestal crewmen—both in the carrier and aboard other ships—was begun.
 It took many hours to account for the ship's crew.
 Wounded and dead had been transferred to other ships, and some men were missing, either burned beyond recognition or blown overboard.
 At 18:44, fires were still burning in the ship's carpenter shop and in the aft compartments.
 At 20:33, the fires in the 02 and 03 levels were contained, but the areas were still too hot to enter.
 Firefighting was greatly hampered because of smoke and heat.
 Crew members cut additional holes in the flight deck to help fight fires in the compartments below.
 At 00:20 on 30 July, 14 hours after the fires had begun, all the fires were controlled.
 Forrestal crew members continued to put out hot spots, clear smoke, and cool hot steel on the 02 and 03 levels.
 The fires were declared out at 04:00.

 Aftermath

 Sailors carefully lower the remains of their shipmates killed in the fire to the Leyte Pier at NAS Cubi Point.

 The fire left 134 men dead and 161 more injured.
+Of the 73 aircraft aboard the carrier, 21 were destroyed: seven F-4B Phantom IIs, eleven A-4E Skyhawks, and three RA-5C Vigilantes.
+A further 40 were damaged.